Tomi Reichental: Early life

-In 2007, Reichental was approached by Gerry Gregg, Seamus Deasy, and Oliver Donohoe about making a film about him and his experiences in Bergen-Belsen.
-He agreed, and in late 2007, they traveled to Germany to film Reichental talking about his experiences in the concentration camp, while standing where it once stood.
+In 2007, Reichental was approached by Gerry Gregg, Seamus Deasy and Oliver Donohoe about making a film about him and his experiences in Bergen-Belsen.
+He agreed, and later that year traveled to Germany with the filmmakers to record interviews at the site of the former concentration camp.
+The resulting documentary was Till the Tenth Generation (2008–2009).
+It follows him returning to Slovakia and recounting the history of Slovak Jews.
+The film is described as the first major Irish Holocaust documentary.

-In the documentary Close to Evil, Reichental tried to interview former SS guard Hilde Michnia, but she declined, though she did appear in the documentary.
-This led to Hans-Jürgen Brennecke, a Hamburg prosecutor, filing charges against her as she was suspected of participating in the forcing of prisoners on an evacuation march in which 1,400 women died in 1945.
-While attempting to meet with her, Reichental had hoped to find signs of atonement from Hilde and said he had been open to the idea that she was possibly a "different person to the young woman who was convicted of war crimes in 1945," but she declined to meet with him and denied any personal responsibility in the Holocaust.
-About this, Reichental said:
+In a follow-up documentary, Close to Evil (2013–2014) by Gerry Gregg, Reichental attempt to interview a 93 year old female former SS guard from Bergen-Belsen concentrations came called Hilde Michnia.
+Although she declined to meet him, she did appear in the documentary.
+Following the film's release, Hans-Jürgen Brennecke, a Hamburg prosecutor, filied charges against Michnia after she was suspected of involvement in forcing prisoners on an evacuation march during which 1,400 women died in 1945.

+Reichental said that he had hoped to find signs of atonement in Michnia and was open to the possibility that she has become a "different person to the young woman who was convicted of war crimes in 1945".
+However, she declined to meet him and denied any personal responsibility for the Holocaust.
+Reflecting on this, Reichental said:

-"That I did not meet Hilde was not the big letdown, but rather the fact that Hilde is still stuck in the 1940s, this is what disappointed me.
+That I did not meet Hilde was not the big letdown, but rather the fact that Hilde is still stuck in the 1940s, this is what disappointed me.

 As Jews we have a tradition of atonement, it is a rich and noble concept.
 I am not a rabbi, nor am I a very observant Jew.
 But I am a product of my background and, for me, I understand atonement as a person's effort to acquire a new heart and a new spirit.

 Atonement, as I see it, is about repentance and reparation.
 Hilde had no interest in any of this.
-By her action of not meeting, in denying the murder of inmates in Bergen-Belsen, she has chosen to justify and distort her own role during the Third Reich."
+By her action of not meeting, in denying the murder of inmates in Bergen-Belsen, she has chosen to justify and distort her own role during the Third Reich.